syslog-ng/syslog-ng.github.io/doc/_doc-guide/02_Tools/01_Self_made_tools/01_Tests/README.md

 ---
-title: "This's a self made tools testing page"
+title: "This's a self made tools testing page of {{ site.title }}"
+# short_title can be turned off for in-title liquid testing in the nav bar, uncomment if needed
 short_title: "Self made tools testing"
 id: doc-testing-page
 subtitle: >-